zabini/laravel-sqs-extended/docs/en.md

 Laravel SQS Extended is a Laravel queue driver that was designed to work around the AWS SQS 256KB payload size limits.
 This queue driver will automatically serialize large payloads to a disk (typically S3) and then unserialize them at run time.
 This package took inspiration from https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-s3-messages.html.

+## Migration from Simple SQS Extended Client

+1. Remove `simplesoftwareio/simple-sqs-extended-client` package from your project.
+2. Install `defectivecode/laravel-sqs-extended` package.

+The old configuration is backwards compatible with the new package.
+The only change is the package name.

 ## Install

 1. First create a bucket that will hold all of your large SQS payloads.